Farm Bill funding crucial to conservation

 The Farm Bill also pays farmers to enroll land in the Conservation Reserve Program, which removes areas from agricultural production for 10 years.
 Enrolled lands may be used to establish beneficial plant species, such as meadows of native wildflowers that support monarchs.

-“The Farm Bill is a prime opportunity to conserve wildlife that depends on private land,” says Jamie Rappaport Clark, Defenders’ president and CEO.
+“The Farm Bill is a prime opportunity to conserve wildlife that depends on private land,” says Jamie Rappaport Clark, Defenders’ former president and CEO.
 “Unfortunately, the legislation offered by the House of Representatives has been hijacked by anti-environmental members of Congress, who have forced dangerous and unnecessary provisions into the bill that threaten imperiled wildlife, water quality and national forests nationwide.”

 Among the worst of these provisions, is one that exempts the Environmental Protection Agency from consulting with the Fish and Wildlife Service on the effects of pesticide contamination under the ESA—even though in 2015 two additional butterfly species were added to the endangered species list due, in part, to pesticides.
 The House’s legislation also cuts funding to Farm Bill conservation programs and would eliminate the Conservation Stewardship Program, the largest conservation program by acreage.